-The coop.oregonem.com has an on-line file archive for storing and accessing vital records related to the COOP.
+The coop.oregonem.com has an online file archive for storing and accessing essential records related to the COOP.
 All files specifically related to pandemic planning are listed below.
 To access these files, log into coop.oregonem.com and navigate to the File Archive section.